the art of living intentionally

 The more you stack those reasons against your inner critic’s, the quieter that voice will get, making it easier to live an intentional life.

-Step 4: Have an Attitude of Gratitude
+Step 4: Have an attitude of gratitude

 It’s simple but true: Appreciating what you already have uplifts your mood and helps your desires come to life.
 Gratitude fosters a positive outlook, making you more relaxed, happy, clear-minded, and ready for new opportunities.